tsycho/blog_asif_in/source/_posts/2012-03-03-google-oauth-and-rails.markdown

 1. I used 'anonymous' for the consumer token and secret.
 If you have a consumer token and secret from Google, you should use that instead.
 2. If you need access to more Google services and not just Gmail, add them to params['scope'] on line #58.
 3. I had to define my own method for URL escaping since CGI.escape was converting spaces into '+' instead of '%20', which was causing me problems.
 I am not sure what is the right approach here.
+4. I have not find a way to specify the email address of the user when requesting the oauth token.
+The above methodology asks the user for permission to whichever Google account they are currently signed in on their browser, which in some cases (such as if a user gave you an email address they want to use, but are signed in as a different one), can be a problem.
+Google's permission page does allow the user to log out and back in as the desired user, but people might not notice that.
+If someone knows a way to specifying the email account during the token generation, please let me know about it.